18F/handbook/_pages/policies/travel/travel-guide-1-authorization.md

 ### Communicating billable travel approval to the 18F travel team

-Project managers are responsible for requesting written approval of travel plans to the client and once approval is secured, sending it via email to [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov).
+Project managers (or their delegates) are responsible for requesting written approval of travel plans to the client and once approval is secured, sending it via email to [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov).
 Their email needs to include the following:

 * **In the subject line:** [BILLABLE] - [Tock Project Name] - #[Tock Project ID] -- [Official Travel Start Date] - [Official Travel End Date]
 * **In the cc line:** All individuals approved for travel should be cc'd when the email is forwarded to [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov).